We love hearing success stories! Here are just a few!

 >The company is also giving me a holiday within China in the school

 >holidays.
-The first trip I believe is to Beijing, so I have emailed
+The first trip I believe is to Beijing, so I have emailed Frank

 >and can hopefully catch up with him at that time.